Jan 8 2025

 Mitigate against re-uploads with your CSAM SaferList

-With the established CSAM reporting process, there is a delay between when you submit novel CSAM to NCMEC and when you begin to match against that content.
-That gap makes it possible for verified CSAM to be re-uploaded to your platform undetected.
+With the established CSAM reporting process, there is a delay between when you submit novel CSAM to NCMEC (or other reporting entities) and when you begin to match against that content.
+That gap makes it possible for previously verified CSAM to be re-uploaded to your platform undetected.
 SaferList can help combat this.

 Use your SE SaferList to support enforcement of your platform’s policies

-Different platforms will have different policies about sexually exploitative content.
-Your platform will likely define within your Trust and Safety policies what constitutes SE content and how your platform intends to enforce policies related to that content.
+Different platforms will have different policies about sexually exploitative (SE) content.
+Your platform will likely define within your policies what constitutes SE content and how your platform intends to enforce policies related to that content.

 Generally speaking, SE content is content that may not meet the legal definition of CSAM but is nonetheless sexually exploitative of children.
 Although not CSAM, the content may be associated with a known series of CSAM or otherwise used in a nefarious manner.
 This content should not be reported to NCMEC, but you will likely want to remove it from your platform.